Customer Due Diligence Checklist by Industry Sector

 Summarize this article with

-Customer due diligence (CDD) is the process by which regulated businesses verify the identity of their clients, assess risk, and monitor the ongoing relationship for suspicious activity.
-In the UK, CDD requirements are set out in the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 (MLR 2017) and supervised by the FCA, HMRC, and sector-specific professional bodies.
+Customer due diligence (CDD) is the process by which reporting entities verify the identity of their customers, assess risk, and monitor the ongoing relationship for suspicious activity.
+In Australia, CDD requirements are set out in the AML/CTF Act 2006 and the AML/CTF Rules, and supervised by AUSTRAC.
 Different industries face different risk profiles, and the depth of verification required varies accordingly.
 This article provides a sector-by-sector CDD matrix covering the documents required, applicable due diligence levels, and review frequencies for each regulated sector.

 What is customer due diligence (CDD)

-Customer due diligence refers to the legal obligation for regulated firms to identify their customers, verify that identity using reliable evidence, understand the purpose and intended nature of the business relationship, and conduct ongoing monitoring.
-The Money Laundering Regulations 2017 set out these requirements, while the Joint Money Laundering Steering Group (JMLSG) provides sector-specific guidance on implementation.
+Customer due diligence refers to the legal obligation for reporting entities to identify their customers, verify that identity using reliable evidence, understand the purpose and intended nature of the business relationship, and conduct ongoing monitoring.
+The AML/CTF Act 2006 sets out these requirements, while AUSTRAC's guidance provides sector-specific direction on implementation.

 Three levels of due diligence

-UK AML regulations define three tiers of customer due diligence, aligned with the risk-based approach recommended by the Financial Action Task Force (FATF):
+Australian AML/CTF regulations define tiered customer due diligence levels, aligned with the risk-based approach recommended by the Financial Action Task Force (FATF):

-Standard Customer Due Diligence (CDD) is the default level.
-It requires identifying the customer and any beneficial owners, verifying identity using reliable and independent sources, understanding the purpose of the business relationship, and conducting ongoing monitoring of transactions and activity.
+Standard customer identification is the default level.
+It requires identifying the customer and any beneficial owners, verifying identity using reliable and independent documentation or electronic data, understanding the purpose of the business relationship, and conducting ongoing customer due diligence.

-Enhanced Due Diligence (EDD) applies where there is a higher risk of money laundering or terrorist financing.
-EDD requires additional measures such as establishing the source of funds and source of wealth, obtaining senior management approval for the relationship, and conducting more intensive ongoing monitoring.
-EDD is mandatory for Politically Exposed Persons (PEPs), correspondent banking relationships, and customers connected to high-risk third countries.
+Enhanced Customer Due Diligence (ECDD) applies where there is a higher risk of ML/TF.
+ECDD requires additional measures such as establishing the source of funds and source of wealth, obtaining senior management approval for the relationship, and conducting more intensive ongoing monitoring.
+ECDD is mandatory for Politically Exposed Persons (PEPs), correspondent banking relationships, and customers connected to high-risk countries identified by the FATF.

 | Level | Trigger | Key measures | Review frequency |